 Paul addresses this in his letter to the Romans and unfortunately, his explanation gets very little attention in church.
 I myself have never heard a sermon, neither in person nor recording, nor participated in a church-affiliated Bible study that addresses the idea Paul introduces in Romans 8.
 I have found resources online, but there is a lot of disagreement.
 In fact, this issue is how I learned about Calvinism and Arminianism.
 (These ideas are taught in seminary school, just not - apparently - in church.)
 The disagreement stems from the meaning of "predestination".

 Imagine a universe where there are 100 people who have complete free will.
-This universe had its own God, one that watches as an outsider.
+This universe has its own god, but he is one that watches as an outsider.
 There's no predestination, no fate.
 Complete.
 Free.
 Will.

-God sees how the people live their lives and after careful observation, he observes there are 30 people who, for whatever reason, are living in such a way that they would make good followers of him.
+This god sees how the people live their lives and, after careful observation, he observes there are 30 people who, for whatever reason, are living in such a way that they would make good followers of him.

-In an unprecedented move, this God steps into our imaginary universe.
-He gathers the 100 people, outlines what he has to offer to those who follow him, and announces, "I'm looking for anyone who is willing to bend their will to my own."
+In an unprecedented move, this god steps into the imaginary universe.
+He gathers the 100 people, outlines what he has to offer to those who follow him, and announces, "I'm looking for anyone who is willing to bend their will to my own by following me."

 As predicted, 70 of the 100 people say "No way.
-I want to keep my free will - no God for me."
-30 people say: "Sure, God.
+I want to keep my free will - no god for me."
+30 people say: "Sure, god-guy.
 I will put your will above my own."
-God says, "Glad to hear it, because I would have picked you 30 anyway."
+The god says, "Glad to hear it, because I would have picked you 30 anyway."

 One of the 30 is perturbed by this.
 He says, "If you were going to pick us, are we really choosing?"

-The guy says, "What if I decide to change my mind?"
+The man says, "What if I decide to change my mind?"

-Now here is the problem.
-If the guy changes his mind, he upsets God's plan, right?
-If he leaves, there will only be 29, not 30 like God predicted.
+Now here is the problem: If the guy changes his mind, he upsets the plan of his god, right?
+If he leaves, there will only be 29, not 30 as was predicted.
 But what is the cost to himself?
-Whatever God is offering, if he leaves, he gives that up.
-Does he really gain just from proving his point that he had free will?
+Whatever this god is offering, if he leaves, he gives that up.
+Does this man really gain just from proving his point that he had free will?
 He must make his decision based on his values.
 If he values his free will more, then on principle he will leave to prove a point.
-But if he values whatever this God is, he will concede that he doesn't really care about his free will enough to not accept what this God is offering.
-Therefore, God doesn't need to know what this person will choose before he calls him, he only needs to know this person's values.
+But if he values whatever this god is, he will concede that he doesn't really care about his free will enough to not accept what this god is offering.
+Therefore, the god of our fictional universe doesn't need to know what this person will choose before he calls him, he only needs to know this person's values.

 This is how I make sense of the matter of free will.
 I accept the idea that God is so much more real than me that my free will -which is indeed real - is beneath his reality.